esplint/IRACpm/README.md

 the calculation is for channel one (1).
 In the first calculation, a measured scale factor (1.000083,1.000295) is used.
-In the second, coor.calc estimates the scale factor using the time of observations taken from data1.
+In the second, coor.calc estimates the scale factor using the time of observations as indicated in data1.
 The difference between these two calculations is ~2 miliarcseconds.